Breast lift works to restore youthful contours

 Benelli Breast Lift

 The Benelli breast lift has many terms such as doughnut mastopexy, circumareolar breast lift, and apex lift.
 The Benelli procedure is considered to be less invasive than other breast lift procedures.
-The procedure is exercised through a doughnut-shaped piece of tissue from around the areola is excised with the areola then reattached to the breast in an elevated position.
-This surgical procedure is recommended if you have a mild to moderate ptosis (grade I or II), which Dr. Chen Lee can aid with the process and determine the best options.
+The breast is lifted by excising a doughnut-shaped piece of skin encircling the areola.
+The nipple and areola are lifted by reattaching the breast in an elevated position.
+The resulting scar surrounds the outer margin of the areolar.
+This surgical procedure is often used with breast implants for mild grades of ptosis (grade I or II).

-Vertical Mastopexy Breast Lift has a variety of names like lollipop breast lift, LeJour lift, and modified Benelli.
-Those with moderate (grade II) will gain the extra lift than the Benelli procedure.
-With this technique, a doughnut-shaped piece of tissue is excised that’s similar to the traditional Benelli breast lift.
-Additionally, a vertical incision from under the areola to the breast crease is added to provide a superior lift to the breast.
-The vertical mastopexy provides more lift than the Benelli procedure.
+Vertical mastopexy has a variety of names including vertical breast lift, LeJour lift, and modified Benelli.
+Patients with moderate breast ptosis (grade 2) will gain greater lift and tightening than with the Benelli procedure.
+Similar to the Benelli lift, a vertical mastopexy commences with an excision of a doughnut-shaped skin excision.
+Additionally, a vertical incision from under the areola to the inframammary breast crease is excised to provide an added superior lift to the breast.
+The vertical mastopexy provides a greater lift than can be achieved with the Benelli procedure.
 However, it’s less than the full mastopexy (discussed below).

 Full Mastopexy Breast Lift

 Women who suffer a severe grade of ptosis can be treated with full mastopexy.
-The full mastopexy breast lift has alternative terms such as anchor lift or inverted-T. This procedure can correct severe grade III ptosis through an anchor lift and allows for the maximum amount of lifting.
-This mastopexy breast lift method has an anchor-shaped incision that starts at the base of the areola and travels to the bottom of the breast, where it meets the ribcage.
-The sagging breast skin is tightened by excising the tissue from above and around the nipple, down to the inframammary fold, and along the fold where the breast meets the rib cage.
-Finally, your nipple will be repositioned to appear more youthful.
+The full mastopexy breast lift has alternative names such as anchor lift or inverted T breast lift.
+This procedure can correct severe grade III ptosis by excising an omega pattern of skin and closing the incisions with an anchor patterned scar.
+The skin excision is designed at the base of the areola and travels to the bottom of the breast, where it meets the ribcage.
+The sagging breast skin is tightened by excising the tissue from around the areola, down to the inframammary crease, and along the fold where the breast meets the rib cage.
+Finally, the nipple is elevated to the apex of the breast to achieve a more youthful breast contour.
+Maximum tightening of the breast envelope can be achieved with a full mastopexy breast lift.

-Are you a candidate for a Breast Lift surgery?
+Are you a candidate for breast lift surgery?

 Next Steps…